dinhomathias/Amc/Making-your-bot-persistent.md

 As of v13, persistence will automatically try to replace `telegram.Bot` instances by [`REPLACED_BOT`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.basepersistence.html#telegram.ext.BasePersistence.REPLACED_BOT) and insert the bot set with [`set_bot`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.basepersistence.html#telegram.ext.BasePersistence.set_bot) upon loading of the data.
 This is to ensure that changes to the bot apply to the saved objects, too.
-For example, you might change the [default values](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Adding-defaults-to-your-bot) used by the bot.
+For example, you might change the [[default values|Adding-defaults-to-your-bot]] used by the bot.
 If you change the bots token, this may lead to e.g. `Chat not found` errors.
 For the limitations on replacing bots see [`replace_bot`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.basepersistence.html#telegram.ext.BasePersistence.replace_bot) and [`insert_bot`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.basepersistence.html#telegram.ext.BasePersistence.insert_bot).